 Thermopolis is where “Wyomingites” and many other visitors come to play.
 One of the main reasons is the State Park.
 See it and you will understand why!

 In the early 19th century a sizeable medical community formed in Thermopolis, centered around the hot springs and treating those visiting in hopes the water would restore their health.
-The Shoshone and Arapaho tribes gave Wyoming the hot springs in a treaty in 1896, with the provision it remain accessible to the general public with charge.
+The Shoshone and Arapaho tribes gave Wyoming the hot springs in a treaty in 1896, with the provision it remain accessible to the general public without charge.
 You can still visit the State Bath House in Hot Springs State Park free of charge.